-Table 7 presents our baseline results by estimating equation 8 using industry-year trends, 2-digit industry by year fixed effects and state by year fixed effects.
-Columns (1) - (6) use outsourcing expenditure as a share of total expenses as the dependent variable.
+Table 7 presents our baseline results by estimating equation 8 using combinations of industry-year trends, 2-digit industry by year fixed effects, 3-digit industry by year fixed effects and state by year fixed effects.
+We use outsourcing expenditure as a share of total expenses as the dependent variable.
 Column (1) regresses lagged import penetration ratio from China controlling for firm age, age squared, size, technology adoption of a firm and interaction of industry fixed effects and year trends.
 Both size and technology adoption are also at (t-1) period and in real terms.
 Our coefficient of interest is positive and significant; a 10 percentage point increase in import competition from China increases the outsourcing share of manufacturing jobs in total expenses by 0.17 percentage points.
-Columns (2) - (6) include input and output tariffs to account for trade liberalization undertaken by India in the 1990s, Chinese import competition faced by Indian firms in a third country (the US) $(FComp{IN,jt-1}^{China})$ and import competition from other low-wage countries.
-15
+Columns (2) - (6) include input and output tariffs to account for trade liberalization undertaken by India in the 1990s, Chinese import competition faced by Indian firms in a third country (the US) ($FComp{IN,it-1}^{China}$) and import competition from other low-wage countries.16

 The impact of Chinese import competition continues to be robust even after controlling for import tariffs (both input and output tariffs), suggesting that import competition from a similar low-wage, labor-abundant country like China dominates potential import competition effects from any unilateral decrease in import tariffs.
-Our coefficient of interest remains stable - a 10 percent-
+Our coefficient of interest remains stable - a 10 percentage point increase in import competition from China is associated with a 0.07-0.17 percentage point increase in the outsourcing share.
+We do not find any evidence of foreign competition faced by Indian firms affecting outsourcing intensity.